PennLINC/PennLINC.github.io/docs/Basics/day_to_day_setup.md

 Most lab members will also install additional software on this machine, so that they can use it for their own projects.

-Common tasks that we do entirely on our laptops (rather than using the laptop to interace with CUBIC) include:
+Common tasks that we do entirely on our laptops (rather than using the laptop to interface with CUBIC) include:

 - Creating figures for papers, presentations, etc.
 - Interacting with imaging data, such as by loading it into a viewer like FSLEyes or ITKSnap.